 During week three's yoga session, participants learned tree pose, a balancing posture performed on one leg to improve concentration and coordination.
 Once they were instructed to visualize sending roots down to the earth, students began to relax in the posture.

-“Doing yoga exercises helps me feel more energized and relaxed and makes me feel at peace,” said Michael, a Baltimore City College high school student who plans to add yoga to his exercise regime.
+“Doing yoga exercises helps me feel more energized and relaxed and makes me feel at peace,” said Michael, a Baltimore City College high school student who plans to add yoga to his exercise regimen.

 Other poses students learned were downward facing dog and a wide-legged stretch to help loosen tight back muscles.